Transport in Bucharest: CFR Trains

 In 2011, Bucharest had 99 km of railway lines, 79 of which were electric.

 Bucharest has several train stations throughout and around the city, the main one being Gara de Nord where trains depart to all destinations.
 Other main stations include Baneasa, Obor and Basarab.

 Gara de Nord is a relatively modern station.
 It was opened in 1872 and has undergone modernization and refurbishment several times.
 From here, trains leave to every destination in Romania and to other European cities.
 The other stations only see around five trains a day and are not considered "important" stations by CFR.

 Bucharest was once home to a vast system of industrial railways that sprawled all over the city, linking factories to the surrounding neighbourhoods and towns.
 However most of these are now gone and what remains has fallen into disrepair.
-Therefore, Bucharest didn't have an RER/S-Bahn type of commuter network until 2019 when CFR introduced commuter trains between the city and Buftea.
+Therefore, Bucharest doesn't have an RER/S-Bahn type of commuter network.
 Attempts have been made in the past to introduce such a system, but so far not much has been achieved.
 It is true that there are trains operated by CFR from Bucharest to neighbouring towns, however due to long journey times and poor rolling stock most people tend to use personal cars to get into the city.